Can an element's find expression reference more than one column from the bound data source?

 Regarding your concerns about 'ID1' and 'Class1', I am fine with only using data from one row at a time.
 To follow the ID and Class example, I am fine with always pairing 'ID1' with 'Class1', and 'ID2' with 'Class2', etc. I do not want to pair 'ID1' with 'Class3'.

 Thank you for the link about table searching and paging.
 However, my issue is not specifically related to tables.
 What I seek is the following: Given a row of data with multiple columns, I want to create a find expression that references more than one column.
 I believe referencing multiple data columns in a find expression can be done through a coded step by concatenating string values from multiple data columns, but is this possible to do in a way that puts the desired element in the element repository to be referenced again by future tests?

 I would like to apologize for any misunderstanding that might have appeared in our discussion and thank you for being patient and explaining what exactly your use case is.

 From the shared details on your end I can say the scenario is much clearer to me now.
-Given this, the direct answer to your questions is yes, you can reference multiple data columns in a find expression using both Coded Step
+Given this, the direct answer to your questions is yes, you can reference multiple data columns in a find expression using both Coded Step and Standalone Code File.

 To assist you further with this, I have created a sample test scenario for with detailed comments in it, explaining how the above mentioned can be achieved.
 In few words, what I did is to create a standalone code file in your project which consists of two methods – one that defines the find expression and another that finds the element.
 Once you create this code file you will be able to use it in any other test in your project.
 In addition to this I have created a coded step in the test itself which calls the first predefined method from the Code Item and uses the element with the actual data from `Local data` tab (it is located in the WebTest).